seantis/seantis.reservation/README.md

 seantis.reservation
 ===================

-A Plone addon to manage resources through reservations.
+Plone addon to reserve stuff in a calendar.

 Introduction
 ------------